The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Comparison to the Literature

-From top to bottom, points ``d'' through ``f'' correspond to data with $R^{-1} = 1.4$ that was obtained from Refs.~\cite{silbert2010jamming} ($\phi \approx 0.843$),~\cite{chieco2018spectrum} ($\phi \approx 0.8416$), and~\cite{atkinson2014existence} ($\phi \approx 0.8391$), respectively.
+From top to bottom, points ``e'' through ``g'' correspond to data with $R^{-1} = 1.4$ that was obtained from Refs.~\cite{silbert2010jamming} ($\phi \approx 0.843$),~\cite{chieco2018spectrum} ($\phi \approx 0.8416$), and~\cite{atkinson2014existence} ($\phi \approx 0.8391$), respectively.
 The top data point derives from a numerical study into the effect of friction on the jamming properties of disordered particle packings of bidisperse disks~\cite{silbert2010jamming}.
 This point was obtained in the frictionless limit, which is appropriate here.
-The middle data point was extracted from a study of 50:50 bidisperse harmonically repulsive disks with 7:5 diameter ratio~\cite{chieco2018spectrum}.
+The middle data point was extracted from a study of 1:1 bidisperse harmonically repulsive disks with 7:5 diameter ratio~\cite{chieco2018spectrum}.
 Here, I present the fitted value of the jamming fraction as extracted in Appendix~B2 of their work.
-Note that despite the softness of the potential this extracted jamming point agrees very well with my rcp value.
+Note that despite the softness of the potential this extracted jamming point agrees very well with the RCP value reported here.
 Lastly, the bottom data point specifically examines isostatic, maximally random jammed monodisperse hard-disk packings~\cite{atkinson2014existence}.
 This point too matches my $\phi_{m}$ value well, which is expected for a study into jamming.

-The point labelled ``j'', derives from Ref.~\cite{rieser2016divergence}.
+The point labelled ``i'', derives from Ref.~\cite{rieser2016divergence}.
 Rieser~\textit{et al.} considered the divergence of Voronoi cell anisotropy vector for both experimental and numerical data on bidisperse disk-like packings~\cite{rieser2016divergence}.
-Here, I take the value $\phi \approx 0.8409$ that was obtained using their quenched simulation protocol for $R = 0.75$; the $\phi$ for their thermalized data point ($\phi \approx 0.8465$) agreed less well with my rcp value.
+Here, I take the value $\phi \approx 0.8409$ that was obtained using their quenched simulation protocol for $R = 0.75$; the $\phi$ for their thermalized data point ($\phi \approx 0.8465$) agreed less well with the RCP value in Fig.~\ref{fig:compare}.
 It may be that thermalization makes the softness of the simulated particles play a more significant role.